d0ppler1977/coderbyte/README.md

 Hello!

+All of my code is ECMAScript 2019 compatible.

 This is simply an excerpt of my subbissions to the coderbyte challenge.

 The ones I've submitted here on Github is the ones I feel can be of interrest for the public,